-30 - "Burning Fat Better" - Overcoming Obesity Part 2
+30 - "Becoming A Better Fat Burner" - Overcoming Obesity Part 2

 Are you familiar with AA?
 Alcoholics anonymous is an amazing organization that through a series of steps seeks to help people overcome the addictive effects of alcohol.

 The first step of their program is overcoming denial.

 They believe that no other step in the process can be addressed until an individual addresses the "elephants in the room" with regard to their addiction and stop the self-sabotaging practice of hiding from them.